nkeynes-oracle/Internships-Brisbane/README.md

 check if the information was valid.
 I'll get around to it...

 ### Project Management
-Currently using ZenHub to add issues for this repo.
+Currently using GitHub Projects.
+There's a tab at the top of the repo that you can click to add issues to Projects, stories, etc.

 ## Becoming a Main Contributor
 Just ask, and I'm sure I'd just add you directly to the repo to